-Adjusted EBITDA (income from operations before the effect of changes in accounting principles and extraordinary items; unusual items; net interest expense; income taxes; depreciation, depletion and amortization of Arch Coal, its subsidiaries and its ownership percentage in its equity investments) was \$80.8 million for the current quarter compared to \$88.2 million for the second quarter of 1999.
-The decrease in adjusted EBITDA was primarily attributable to the temporary idling of the West Elk mine partially offset by improved performance at the Company's Black Thunder mine.
-Adjusted EBITDA should not be considered in isolation or as an alternative to net income, operating income or cash flows from operations or as a measure of a company's profitability, liquidity or performance under U.S. generally accepted accounting principles.
+EBITDA (income from operations before the effect of changes in accounting principles and extraordinary items; unusual items; net interest expense; income taxes; depreciation, depletion and amortization of Arch Coal, its subsidiaries and its ownership percentage in its equity investments) was \$80.8 million for the current quarter compared to \$88.2 million for the second quarter of 1999.
+The decrease in EBITDA was primarily attributable to the temporary idling of the West Elk mine partially offset by improved performance at the Company's Black Thunder mine.
+EBITDA is a widely accepted financial indicator of a company's ability to incur and service debt, but EBITDA should not be considered in isolation or as an alternative to net income, operating income or cash flows from operations or as a measure of a company's profitability, liquidity or performance under generally accepted accounting principles.
+The Company's method of computing EBITDA also may not be the same method used to compute similar measures reported by other companies, or EBITDA may be computed differently by the Company in different contexts (e.g., public reporting versus computations under financing agreements).